dstar4138/emp_draft/docs/AttachmentAPI.md

             def run(self):
                 pass

-The run function is called when the SignalPlug is activated by the Daemon.
+The `run` function is called when the SignalPlug is activated by the Daemon.
 This is at start up.
 This means that the SignalPlug gets its own Thread inside the Daemon.
-This also means that if your run function fails to run in any way, it will not get re-run unless its de-activated and then activated again, or the Daemon is restart.
+This also means that if your run function fails to run in any way, it will not get re-run unless its de-activated and then activated again, or the Daemon is restarted.
 So code carefully and catch those exceptions!

 -------------------------------------------------------------------------------